mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 Security was added to the Web via HTTPS, running HTTP over TLS over TCP, in the 1990s {{?RFC2818}}.
-Deployment of HTTPS crossed 50% of web traffic in 2017, due to accelerated deployment in the wake of the Snowden revelations in 2013, and increased confidentiality of Web content delivery was considered useful to address the attacker model laid out in {{?RFC7624}}.
+Deployment of HTTPS crossed 50% of web traffic in 2017.

-Base-rate effects didn't hinder the deployment of HTTPS per se; however, until recently, warnings about less-safe HTTPS configurations (e.g. self-signed certificates) were less forceful due to the prevalence of these configurations.
-The reduction of misconfigurations and the cost of obtaining certificates with basic authentication checks through automation
+Base-rate effects didn't hinder the deployment of HTTPS per se; however, until recently, warnings about less-safe HTTPS configurations (e.g. self-signed certificates, obsolete versions of SSL/TLS, old ciphersuites, etc.) were less forceful due to the prevalence of these configurations.
+As with DNS Flag Day, making changes to browser user interfaces that inform the user of low-security configurations is facilitated by coordination among browser developers.
+If one browser moves alone to start displaying warnings or refusing to connect to sites with less-safe or unsafe configurations, then users will tend to percieve the safer browser as more broken, as websites that used to work don't anymore: i.e., non-coordinated action can lead to the false perception that an increase in P is an increase in Q (see, e.g. {{Google}}).

-{{?I-D.ietf-acme-acme}} has been a major force in improving Web security.
+The Automated Certificate Management Environment {{?ACME=I-D.ietf-acme-acme}}
+has further accelerated the deployment of HTTPS on the server side, by drastically reducing the effort required to properly manage server certificates, reducing Q by making configuration easier than misconfiguration.
+Let's Encrypt leverages ACME to make it possible to offer certificates at scale for no cost with automated validation, issuing 90 million active certificates protecting 150 million domain names in December 2018 {{LetsEncrypt}}.

+Deployment of HTTPS accelerated in the wake of the Snowden revelations.
+Here, the perception of the utility of HTTPS has changed.
+Increasing confidentiality of Web traffic for openly-available content was widely seen as not worth the cost and effort prior to these revelations.
+However, as it became clear that the attacker model laid out in {{?RFC7624}} was a realistic one, content providers and browser vendors put the effort in to increase implementation and deployment.

-The ubiquitous deployment of HTTPS is a rare, eventual success story in the deployment of an optional security mechanism.
-We note that each endpoint deciding to use HTTPS saw an immediate benefit, which indicates good chances of success for incremental deployment.
-However, the acceleration of deployment since 2013 is the result of the coordinated effort of actors throughout the Web application and operations stack, unified around a particular event (the Snowden relevations) which provided a "call to arms".
+The ubiquitous deployment of HTTPS is not yet complete; however, all indications are that it will represent a rare eventual success story in the ubiquitous deployment of an optional security extention.
+What can we learn from this success?
+We note that each endpoint deciding to use HTTPS saw an immediate benefit, which is an indicator of good chances of success for incremental deployment {{RFC8170}}.
+However, the acceleration of deployment since 2013 is the result of the coordinated effort of actors throughout the Web application and operations stack, unified around a particular event which acted as a call to arms.
+While there are downsides to market consolidation, the relative consolidation of the browser market has made coordinated action to change user interfaces possible, as well as making it possible to launch a new certificate authority (by adding its issuer to the trusted roots of a relatively small number of browsers) from nothing in a short period of time.

-\[EDITOR'S NOTE: address #2]

 # Discussion and Recommendations